houndstooth/houndstoothcraft/README.md

 Then shape chooses a color out of the set of colors given it from the tile using the colorIndex (typically it just cycles through, but more complex orderings are possible).

-The final step of shape is to pass on the outline and color to a single render call.
+The final step of shape is to pass on the outline and color to the `solid` render method.